jmrphy/media_civil_war/media_civil_war.md

 and symbolic attachments [@NyeJr:1990hs,
 168-169; @Keohane:1998hj; @nye2004soft, 47-48].
 Issuing from this
-perspective, one article from a recent issue of *International Organization* [@Camber:2013ul] argues that precisely by increasing the state's communicative power, mass media deter potential insurgencies and therefore decrease the probability of civil war onset.
+perspective, one article from a recent issue of *International Organization* argues that precisely by increasing the state's communicative power, mass media deter potential insurgencies and therefore decrease the probability of civil war onset [@Camber:2013ul].

-According to Warren, the reason that technologies such as televisions, radios, and newspapers enhance the state's strength is because they increase the state's normative influence and therefore its power to induce loyalty from citizens.
-More specifically, mass media technologies increase this "soft power" of the state in two ways.
+According to Warren, technologies such as televisions, radios, and newspapers decrease the probability of civil war onset because they increase the state's communicative powers to induce loyalty from the population more than they empower potential challengers of state power.

-First, mass media technologies lower the costs of communication in general, for states as well as insurgents.
-Second, however,mass media technologies increase the normative influence of the state in particular because of economies of scale which are unique to the production of normative influence.
+While mass media technologies lower the costs of communication for the state and potential challengers alike, mass media technologies increase the normative influence of the state in particular because of economies of scale which are unique to the production of normative influence.
 Because a media message achieves a larger effect on receivers who believe the message was widely disseminated, the production of normative influence through mass media brings increasing marginal returns for each additional unit of effort, as each additional recipient receiving the message increases the effect of the message on the rest of the receivers.
 Because the state is inherently a larger-scale producer of symbolic content than potential insurgent groups, Warren argues, higher levels of mass media will be associated with normatively stronger states and therefore lower probabilities of observing civil war.

-Grounding this theoretical model in the tradition of figures such as Karl Deutsche and Benedict Anderson who first diagnosed the role of mass media in the rise of modern nationalism, as well as contemporary experimental research on mass-media messaging, Warren's theory stresses the unique effects of mass communications relative to small-scale interpersonal communications.
 Using state-level data for a large panel of countries from 1945 to 1999, Warren demonstrates that, after controlling for other predictors of civil war, mass media density (televisions, radios, and newspapers per person) is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.

-![Mass Media Density and Civil Wars Globally, 1816-1999](./media_civil_war_files/figure-markdown/globalplot.pdf)

-Although Warren shows that many statistical tests are consistent with this theory, which I will henceforth call the "general pacification theory," it remains puzzling for two reasons.
-First, if higher levels of mass media density decrease the likelihood of civil war, it is puzzling that in modern history, the international system's most rapid and widespread proliferation of mass media density has coincided with its most dramatic increases in civil war.
-If mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, then why has the global proliferation of mass media since 1945 had no appreciable effect in pacifying the global prevalence of civil war?
-Of course it is possible that other drivers of civil war onset have simply outweighed the pacifying effect of mass media; nonetheless, that an exponential increase in civil wars around the world coincides so closely with an exponential increase in mass media density is, at least, starkly puzzling fact given the general pacification theory.
+Although Warren shows that many statistical tests are consistent with this general pacification theory, it is both empirically and logically puzzling.
+First, if mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, one might expect the global proliferation of mass media since the 1950s to be followed by a corresponding decrease in the global prevalence of civil war.
+It is therefore puzzling that in the postwar period, the international system's most rapid and widespread proliferation of mass media density has coincided with its most dramatic increases in civil war.
+This apparent contradiction does not inherently falsify the general pacification theory, for of course it is possible that other drivers of civil war onset have simply outweighed the pacifying effect of mass media.
+Nonetheless, that an exponential increase in civil wars around the world coincides so closely with an exponential increase in mass media density raises the possibility that the effect of mass media on civil war onset is not as simple as the general pacification theory suggests.

-This research note argues that these empirically puzzling facts at the international level can be explained by improving two logical shortcomings in the general pacification theory.
-The first shortcoming is that, while there should be increasing marginal returns to the production of normative influence in the context of *mass communications,* there should not be a linear, one-to-one relationship between a country's mass media density and its capacity for mass communications.
-When only a very small proportion of the population has access to mass media technologies, those technologies do not imply the presence of a mass communications system at merely low levels; they imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^1] If only a very small proportion of a population has access to television, radio, or a newspaper, recipients of mass media messaging will know that the vast majority of others will not be affected by the message.
+The empirical patterns of mass media and civil war at the international level point to two logical shortcomings in the general pacification theory.
+The first shortcoming is that, while there should be increasing marginal returns to the production of normative influence in the context of *mass communications,* there should not be a linear, one-to-one relationship between a country's mass media density and its capacity for mass communications (CITE SOMETHING ON MASS COMMS TIPPING POINTS).
+When only a very small proportion of the population has access to mass media technologies, those technologies do not imply the presence of a mass communications system at merely low levels; they imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^2] If only a very small proportion of a population has access to television, radio, or a newspaper, recipients of mass media messaging will know that the vast majority of others will not be affected by the message.
 Thus, within the subset of countries characterized by very low levels of media density, the normative influence of messages delivered by mass media technologies should not be enhanced by increasing marginal returns as these are contingent on the recipient believing the message to be *widely* spread.

-Mass media density only captures the reach of mass communications within a particular country beyond the threshold at which mass media technologies are sufficiently widespread to effectively consititute a mass public network.[^2]
+Mass media density only captures the reach of mass communications within a particular country beyond the threshold at which mass media technologies are sufficiently widespread to effectively consititute a mass public network.[^3]

 The second shortcoming is that if the level of mass media *in general* increases state strength as Warren argues, then for this very reason,